List of Ghostbusters characters: Electrocuted Ghost

 The Electrocuted Ghost (not to be confused with the Scoleri brothers of the 1989 film, though, like them, he is also a Class 4 Semi-Anchored Noncorporeal Elemental Entity), also known as "Sparky", is the second ghost Erin, Abby and Holtzmann spotted at Seward Street Subway Station in Auburn, New York.
 It is heavily implied that he is the ghost of William Kemmler, the first inmate executed by electric chair at Auburn Prison in 1890, based on his resemblance to him.
 He is portrayed by Dave Allen.
 Shortly after Rowan North (Neil Casey) gave his train ticket to Patty Tolan, he disappeared onto the tracks, causing Patty to go tell him to get out.
 Instead of finding him, she finds a device on the tracks.
 The device then opens, revealing the Electrocuted Ghost, causing Patty to flee.
 Later, the team arrive with Patty and after inspecting the tracks for a bit, Sparky appears.
 The team decides to test their new proton lasers on him, but the first attempt did not have enough power to even reach the ghost.
 After being caught in the second attempt, a train later hits Sparky, nearly killing the group as well.
 Patty then states he will be the third scariest thing on the train.

 The Ghostbusters encounter "Sparky" again, alongside Gertrude Aldridge and Mayhem during the Battle for New York.
 He joins Gertrude Aldridge in trying to attack Erin, but they get knocked back by a proton shotgun blast, which caused him to disintegrate.

-Mayhem, the Gargoyle Demon
+Mayhem

-Mayhem, the Gargoyle Demon is a Class 5 supernatural entity that haunts Stonebrook Theatre.
+Mayhem is a Class 5 supernatural entity that haunts Stonebrook Theatre.
 Its origins are unknown but likely it was not human based on its bestial appearance akin to a bat, suggesting it an animal spirit claiming the theater as its territory, and it manifested after Rowan North planted his ionizer there.
-The creature plays the similar role to Slimer in the 1984 film as being the first spirit the Ghostbusters have caught during their public debut, even having the same color.
-Mayhem later escapes, during which it kills paranormal debunker, Dr. Martin Heiss (portrayed by Bill Murray), by throwing him through a window, similar to Slimer's attack to Heiss's facsimile Peter Venkman in the 1984 film though he survived.
+The entity plays the similar role to Slimer in the 1984 film as being the first spirit the Ghostbusters have caught during their public debut, even having the same color.
+Mayhem later escapes, during which it murders paranormal debunker, Doctor Martin Heiss (portrayed by Bill Murray), by throwing him through a window, similar to Slimer's attack to Heiss' facsimile Peter Venkman in the 1984 film though he survived.

 The Ghostbusters encounter Mayhem again, alongside Gertrude Aldridge and "Sparky" during the Battle for New York.